laurenancona/tweetoria/README.md

 - uses Twitter,
 - is discussing the search term, and
 - active during the period of the sample.
-Search terms themselves may contain inherent bias, and resulting analysis should be carefully considered with this in mind.
+Search terms themselves may also be subject to inherent bias, and any resultant analysis should be carefully considered with this in mind.

 ### Roadmap
 - [Tokenize](https://www.elastic.co/guide/en/elasticsearch/reference/current/analysis-tokenizers.html) Explore if the required tokenization for chosen lexica may be effectively implemented within the ELK workflow.